CeliaGC/Sistest/README.md

 ### Step 1: Set Up the Database

+1. Clone this repository
-1. Open your MariaDB or MySQL client (e.g., phpMyAdmin, MySQL Workbench, command line).
+2. Open your MariaDB or MySQL client (e.g., phpMyAdmin, MySQL Workbench, command line).
-2. Run the `setup.sql` script provided in the repository to create the necessary tables and insert sample data.
+3. Run the `setup.sql` script provided in the repository to create the necessary tables and insert sample data.

 mysql -u root -p < setup.sql